Kjaerandsen/IG2NLP/parser/readme.md

 To run this program download the IG-Parser repo available at: https://github.com/chrfrantz/IG-Parser

-Then move the "main.go" file from this folder to the root folder of the repository.
+The programs can then be run through either adding the repository above to your goroot directory, or by moving the files in this directory to the root of the downloaded repository and running them.

-Finally, run the command 'go run main.go'.
+The command 'go run main.go' can be used to run the program.

 This will spin up a rest api which takes an annotated statement and returns a json object which includes the amount of and the contents of the following components: